 Get tips on how to improve your credit score in our credit score guide.

-Most buy to let mortgages are granted on an interest-only basis.
-This will be the same for the mortgage you get on your existing property that you are turning into a rental.
-However, the residential mortgage for the new property is more likely to be a repayment mortgage as it can be harder to get interest-only deals for these types of products.
+Most buy-to-let mortgages are granted on an interest-only basis.
+This will be the same for the mortgage you get on the existing property that you are turning into a rental.
+However, the residential mortgage for the new property is more likely to be a repayment mortgage as it can be harder to get interest-only mortgage deals for these types of products.
 You will need to provide evidence of a repayment vehicle if you do want an interest-only option for the residential mortgage.

-Below we look at the alternatives to getting a let to buy mortgage.
+Below we look at the alternatives to purchase a new home instead of getting a let-to-buy mortgage:

-The main difference between a buy-to-let and let to buy mortgage is the position of the property.
-A buy to let mortgage is used to purchase a property to let out, while a let to buy is used to rent an existing property.
-You only have to worry about the valuation of one property with a buy to let mortgage but the requirements will be similar in terms of ensuring there is enough rental coverage and your income can cover any void periods.
-It also means only one set of arrangement fees to pay whereas with a let to buy you could end up having to pay fees for both mortgages.
+The main difference between a buy-to-let and let-to-buy mortgage is the position of the property.
+A buy-to-let mortgage is used to purchase a property to let out, while a let-to-buy is used to rent an existing home.
+You only have to worry about the valuation of one property with a buy-to-let mortgage but the requirements will be similar in terms of ensuring there is enough rental coverage and your income can cover any void periods.
+It also means only one set of arrangement fees to pay whereas with a let-to-buy you could end up having to pay fees for both mortgages.

 Consent to let

-Most let to buy mortgages are offered through brokers so it can be hard to compare the rates on offer.
-You can get a let to buy mortgage through the intermediary brands of most lenders including Lloysd, Nationwide, TSB, Virgin Money and Clydesdale.
-Each lender will display a rate for the buy-to-let aspect of the mortgage but you will need to then apply separately for the residential mortgage.
-This doesn’t have to be with the same lender.
+Most let-to-buy mortgages are offered through brokers, so it can be hard to compare the rates on offer.
+You can get a let-to-buy mortgage through the intermediary brands of most lenders including Lloyds, Nationwide, TSB, Virgin Money and Clydesdale.
+Each lender will display a rate for the buy-to-let aspect of the mortgage but you will need to then apply separately for the residential mortgage - usually you don't have to arrange the residential mortgage with the same lender.